LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

     slider.oninput = () => update();
 </script>

-Each column has a unique pattern so the encoding does accomplishes its task.
+Each column has a unique pattern so the encoding does accomplish its task.
 To understand how, lets focus on the first row with $i=0$.
-This sine wave has a wavelength of $2\pi \approx 6.28$ and we sample it every $1$ timestep so it repeats every 6 blocks.
+This sine wave has a wavelength of $2\pi \approx 6.28$ and we sample it every $1$ time step so it repeats every 6 blocks.
 This leads to the 6 alternating colours in the top row: 3 light, then 3 dark, then repeat.
-So this sine wave can only distinguish between sequences of length 6 or less.
+So this sine wave can distinguish between sequences of length 6 or less.
 Now let's move on to $i=1$.
 This sine wave has a period of $2\pi(10^4)^{2/32} \approx 11.17$ so it repeats approximately every 11 blocks in the 3rd row.
 We can now distinguish between sequences of up to length 11 and we can use the first row for greater precision.
 As we add sine waves, we can distinguish between sequences of longer wave lengths.